🔍 공개 퀴즈 검색

 Faster change in magnetic field produces:

-1. Constant voltage
+1. Higher induced voltage ✓

 2. No voltage